How to Organize Client Folders

 Project Pocket #1

-If we did a 3D Design with PowerPoint Presentation for the project or any mood boards, they will also go within this folder.
+If we do 3D Design Plans for a project or any mood boards, the printed copies will also go within this folder.

 Project Pocket #2